Pirate Radio Stations

 Swashbuckling sounds: The history of pirate radio stations

-These days, it’s easier than ever for musicians to reach thousands, even millions of listeners.
+Nowadays, it’s easier than ever for musicians to reach thousands, even millions of listeners.

 Of course, this doesn’t mean that it’s not difficult to become a famous musician in 2019.
 The difference is that struggling artists can find the opportunities they need to get their voice heard.